UX-UI-Design-Lab/DH199/2020Spring/README.md

   </tr>
 </table>

-Jieun: I want to know how the user chooses their artworks.
+[Jieun](http://artmate.surge.sh/index.html): I want to know how the user chooses their artworks.
 Does it depend on their preference or unconscious image they saw the first time they open the app?
-I found that the brightness of the example artwork on the first screen influenced on the perceived user-friendienss and usefulness and feeling more curious.
-Warm color scheme encourages people to percieve the app more friendly and more attractive and likely willing to download comparing cold color shceme.
+I found that the brightness of the example artwork on the first screen influenced the perceived user-friendliness and usefulness and feeling more curious.
+Warm color scheme encourages people to perceive the app more friendly and more attractive and likely willing to download compared to cold color scheme.
 The most interesting part was the texture, when I applied the oil painting filter to increase the textual feeling, the app first page is perceived more positively in every aspect in measurement.

-Diana: Cosmetics and skincare is an interesting topic -- cultural sense of beauty.
-But I want to design a personalized beauty consultant at the tip of their fingertips by focusing the right to know about ingredients.
-Through this project, I want them to be educated not only on their skin type, skin concerns, but also the ingredients and how to properly layer their skincare.
+[Diana](https://xdianasmiles.wixsite.com/pibu): Cosmetics is an industry that binds cultures together and influences consumer behavior.
+With the rise in skincare, I wanted to design a personal beauty consultant that focuses on educating users on not only their skin type or skin concern but information about ingredients and ingredients that work specifically for their skin type.
+Throughout this project, I want the users to have a welcoming experience despite their skincare knowledge and encourage them to actually understand the products they’re putting on their skin.

 ---

 ### Concluding remarks

-In this course, students conducted an user experience design research project by utilizing the concepts, theories, and skills of digital humanities.
+In this course, the students conducted an user experience design research project by utilizing the concepts, theories, and skills of digital humanities.
 During 10 weeks, we virtually met to share, discuss, and learn from each other how to independently and collaboratively design in order to answer how human experience can be valued and celebrated by storytelling with digital technology for the future.